Definability patterns and their symmetries

 \begin{prop} Let $T$ be an irreducible universal theory, with a distinguished sort or family of sorts $V$.
 There exists a unique minimal expansion $T\ram_V$ to an irreducible universal theory that is Ramsey at $V$.
 Any $M$ with $Th_\forall(M)=T$ admits an expansion to a model of $T\ram_V$; the space of expansions is just $Hom(J,S_\g(M))$. \end{prop}

 \prf For simplicity we consider one sort $V$; form $T^*_V$ as above \defref{ramsey-def}.
 Let $\g$ denote the new `second-order' relations introduced in the * operation.
-Apply \propref{expandd} to $T^*_V$ to obtain an irreducible universal theory $\widetilde{T}$ that is totally definable at $\g$.
+Apply \propref{expandd} to $T^*_V$ to obtain an irreducible universal theory $\widetilde{T}$ that has definable patterns at $\g$.
 Return now to the original sorts; call the result $T\ram_\forall$.
 Note that $\widetilde{T} = (T\ram_\forall)^*$: the axioms of $\widetilde{T}$ are explicit and concern the new relations on the parameter sorts of $\g$, so they are visible already for $T\ram_\forall$.
 It follows that $T\ram_\forall $ is Ramsey.
-If $T'$ is an expansion of $T$ to an irreducible universal theory that is Ramsey, then $(T')^*$ is totally definable with respect to the `second-order' relations introduced in the * operation, and so interprets $\widetilde{T}$ (in the quantifier-free way described above \propref{expand} ).
+If $T'$ is an expansion of $T$ to an irreducible universal theory that is Ramsey, then $(T')^*$ has definable patterns with respect to the `second-order' relations introduced in the * operation, and so interprets $\widetilde{T}$ (in the quantifier-free way described above \propref{expand} ).
 It follows that $T'$ interprets $T\ram_\forall$. \eprf

 When $V$ consists of all sorts, it follows from \lemref{ramseyqe} that $ T\ram:=T\ram_V$ admits quantifier-elimination.
 We can apply these results to the Morleyzation of a complete first-order $T$.
 Taking into account the uniqueness in \propref{expandd}, we obtain \thmref{expand2}, that we repeat below in a little more detail as \corref{expand2c}.